National EKG Certification Exam Information for Students

 A high school diploma and on-the-job training is the typical requirement for a certification test; however, these requirements often change based on special circumstances.
 For instance, the CCI offers four pathways toward certification.

 Students may take this certification exam if they are currently enrolled in a secondary education program, are currently working as an EKG technician, have completed a degree in a related scientific field or have completed two years of volunteer service in the field of cardiovascular medicine.

 EKG technicians assist cardiologists in a number of areas, including scheduling appointments, monitoring patients' heart rates, operating and testing equipment.
 These technicians specialize in monitoring a patient's heart through Holter monitoring, which involves placing electrodes to the patient's chest and attaching a portable monitor to the patient's belt.

 These healthcare professionals may also help in maintaining supplies and setting up equipment for use.
 EKG technicians should have good communication skills and be able to work with and make patients comfortable.
-According to the United States Bureau of Labor Statistics (www.bls.gov) the average annual salary for positions in this area was $47,010 as recently as May 2008.
+According to PayScale.com's March 2014 data, EKG technicians made a median hourly wage of $12.00.

 Related to National EKG Certification Exam Information for Students

 - Recently Updated

 Explore what type of work an EKG assistant performs.
 Learn about employment outlook and salary as well as educational...

 Degree programs in health sciences or health services are often part of a school's public health department and may be offered...

 Although a public health concentration isn't common, master's degree programs in health science allow for specialization in a...